Constantinople: Culture

 Constantinople was the largest and richest urban center in the Eastern Mediterranean Sea during the late Eastern Roman Empire, mostly as a result of its strategic position commanding the trade routes between the Aegean Sea and the Black Sea.
-It would remain the capital of the eastern, Greek-speaking empire for over a thousand years.
+It would remain the capital of the eastern, Greek-speaking empire for over a thousand years and in some ways is the nexus of Byzantine art production.
 At its peak, roughly corresponding to the Middle Ages, it was one of the richest and largest cities in Europe.
 It exerted a powerful cultural pull and dominated much of the economic life in the Mediterranean.
 Visitors and merchants were especially struck by the beautiful monasteries and churches of the city, in particular the Hagia Sophia, or the Church of Holy Wisdom.
-According to Russian 14th-century traveler Stephen of Novgorod: "As for Hagia Sophia, the human mind can neither tell it nor make description of it."
+According to Russian 14th-century traveler Stephen of Novgorod: "There is much that amazes one there, which the human mind cannot express".

 It was especially important for preserving in its libraries manuscripts of Greek and Latin authors throughout a period when instability and disorder caused their mass-destruction in western Europe and north Africa: On the city's fall, thousands of these were brought by refugees to Italy, and played a key part in stimulating the Renaissance, and the transition to the modern world.
 The cumulative influence of the city on the west, over the many centuries of its existence, is incalculable.
 In terms of technology, art and culture, as well as sheer size, Constantinople was without parallel anywhere in Europe for a thousand years.
 Many languages were spoken in Constantinople.
-A 16th century Chinese geographical treatise specifically recorded that there were translators living in the city, indicating this was a multilingual, multicultural cosmopolitan.
+A 16th century Chinese geographical treatise specifically recorded that there were translators living in the city, indicating it was multilingual, multicultural, and cosmopolitan.